shdwfruit/shdwfruit/README.md

 A fog-of-war map of Tokyo reconstructed from an IRL streamer's walk-and-talk archive.
 Every route walked on camera permanently reveals a 100 m core and a 250 m halo; the rest of the city stays in fog, and each street links back to the video and timestamp where it was first walked.

-There is **no GPS feed** — routes are rebuilt from published video by extracting location evidence from transcripts and frames, geocoding it, and interpolating pedestrian paths between confident anchors.
-Ten-stage pipeline, 60 tests green.
+There is **no GPS feed**; routes are rebuilt from published video by extracting location evidence from transcripts and frames, geocoding it, and interpolating pedestrian paths between confident anchors using a 10-stage pipeline.

 `LLM extraction` · `geocoding` · `ffmpeg` &nbsp;—&nbsp; <sub>source private</sub>